iruojefaith/chrome-extension/README.md

 ---

-Enjoy using the HelpMeOut Chrome Extension!
+Enjoy using the HelpmeOut Chrome Extension!
 If you have any questions or need assistance, feel free to contact me.